lapnd/httdes.github.io/init.md

 * * *

-# I. A Few Things & Dependencies
+# I. Dependencies & Proxy

 To make **vi** more comfortable: